-Every email you send should treat your subscribers like humans that you want to connect with, as opposed to a herd of leads that you’re trying to corral into one-size-fits-all box.
+Every email you send should treat your subscribers like humans you want to connect with, as opposed to a herd of leads you’re trying to corral into a one-size-fits-all box.

 The first step in segmentation is creating separate lead magnets and opt-in forms for each part of the buyer’s journey.
 That way, your contacts are automatically divided into separate lists.